 - Six elective subjects to explore your interests and develop expertise across any of our specialisation areas, recommendations provided below.

-Communications and Networks Core Subjects
+Intelligent Networks and Communications Core Subjects

 The following explains how the topics covered in these subjects are synchronised to develop your communications and networks expertise.